Brian Patterson, MD, MPH

 Dr. Brian Patterson graduated from Pennsylvania State University with a bachelor of science in bioengineering and went on to complete a master’s degree in public health and a medical degree at the Northwestern University Feinberg School of Medicine.
 He continued at Northwestern for his residency training in emergency medicine, where he served as chief resident.

-Dr. Patterson has also taken on the inaugural role as the Physician Informatics Director of Predictive Analytics for the BerbeeWalsh Emergency Department at UW Health.
-In this role, Dr. Patterson works with department leadership to best use information technology to support clinical, educational, and research priorities.
+Dr. Patterson is a tenured Associate Professor, as well as the inaugural Medical Informatics Director for Predictive Analytics and Clinical Decision Support at UW Health.
+In this role, Dr. Patterson works with hospital leadership to best use information technology to support clinical, educational, and research priorities.
 He advises on a range of issues, including optimizing the design, implementation, dissemination, evaluation, and routine use of clinical data and information systems to improve healthcare quality, operational efficiency, educational programs, and research.
-Among other roles, Patterson functions as a liaison between clinicians and health IT staff within the department and hospital and provides input into the implementation of new IT-related workflows in the department.

 RECENT ACCOLADES & HONORS